zekesonxx/wfupdate/CONFIG.md

   I would recommend setting this to a reasonably high value relative to your Internet speed, in case it's downloading a big file.
 Setting this to 0 (or removing it) will disable automatic restarts.

 ## wine
-* `wineprefix`: `WINEPREFIX` env var to use, for running the game and for finding paths.
-Defaults to the actual `WINEPREFIX` env var present when running wfupdate, and otherwise to `~/.wine` (use of default wineprefix not recommended).
 * `winebin`: Path to the folder containing the Wine binaries to use to run the game.
 Defaults to `/usr/bin`.
 * `winelib`: Path to the folder or folders (separated with `:`) containing libraries Wine needs, which will be prepended to `LD_LIBRARY_PATH`.
 Defaults to nothing.